In the News!

 The House

-The common denominator for women at The Center, are adverse childhood experiences (ACEs).
+The common denominator for women at The Center is adverse childhood experiences (ACEs).
 Just over half of the women score 6 or higher on the 10 point survey.
 It is chronic trauma, that for most began in childhood, that has impacted lives so deeply that each woman survived in the only way she could.
 The good news is that with the support of a loving community, women over time can help each other heal and learn to be resilient.
 Sophia’s House offers that chance and support.
 The house accommodates the following components:

 Second Floor: Permanent residents have private, modest apartments (mix of efficiency, 1 BR), with access to the shared community space in a “co-housing” model that is familiar in Scandinavia.
 Residents live on a fixed income (retirement, disability, or work etc.).
-Three apartments are subsidized and two are at market rate.

 Third Floor: A shared floor with six private bedrooms for women in the recovery program, shared living and dining area, 2-baths and laundry.